 M-Switch SMTP is a high functionality SMTP MTA, with a range of security and management capabilities that make it suitable for military messaging.
 Many of these characteristics arise from M-Switch X.400, which is the same core product and widely used for STANAG 4406.
 All of the RFCs referenced are supported, apart from those listed below as possible extensions.
 Features of specific note:

-- Operation of SMTP over ACP 142, to provide a constrained bandwidth service equivalent to STANAG 4406 Annex E. See [Messaging Protocols for HF Radio].
+- Operation of SMTP over ACP 142, to provide a constrained bandwidth service equivalent to STANAG 4406 Annex E. See the whitepaper [Messaging Protocols for HF Radio].

 - Provision of six level military queue priority handling.
 A subset of this can be accessed by clients using the RFC 2156 Priority: field.
 Isode plans to implement the SMTP priority specification noted above.